aaronnech/CheckYourBias/README.md

 Directory Breakdown
 -------------------

-There are three directories in the source:
+There are four top level directories in the source:

 1. `src/server` - This contains all code only pertaining to the server side application.
-If there is no server, you can safely delete this directory and remove `express` as a dependency.
 2. `src/client` - This contains all code only pertaining to the client side application.
 Browserify is used with the start point `client/main.ts` to scoop up all client code and bundle it into `client/static/js/main.js`
 3. `src/common` - This contains all code that is shared by both client and server.
 Including files such as typescript definitions.
 NodeJS processes dependencies on its own via support for `require()`, so any `src/server` code that depends on common code will do so automatically. `src/client` code will scoop up common code via the same mechanism, but employed by Browserify.
 4. `src/vendor` - This contains all JS source that is not available via NPM.